Starbucks hits sales record as customers return to stores

 Starbucks said its global same-store sales __ or sales at locations open at least a year __ jumped 73% from the same period last year.
 Starbucks felt the brunt of the pandemic in the April-June period last year, when many stores were closed and same-store sales tumbled 40%.

-Same-store sales jumped 83% in the U.S. in the fiscal third quarter and 19% in China.
+Same-store sales jumped 83% in the U.S. in the fiscal third quarter.
+Starbucks said rural and suburban traffic, which led sales coming out of the pandemic, remained strong, but sales in urban markets also turned positive for the first time since early 2020.

+Sales of higher-priced drinks __ like cold brews and alternative milk beverages __ juiced sales, as did higher demand for food items.

+Starbucks said it’s also serving U.S. customers better with new store formats that prioritize drive-thru and mobile ordering.
+Starbucks announced last year that it would close 400 stores and replace them with more convenient options, like small mobile pickup locations.
+Johnson said the company is about 80% finished with that transformation, and he noted that drive-thru orders made up nearly half of U.S. orders in the third quarter.

 Starbucks reported net income of $1.15 billion for its fiscal third quarter.
 Adjusted for one-time items, the company earned a record $1.01 per share.
 That was well ahead of analysts’ forecast of 78 cents.